Futur3Sn0w/pinboard/README.md

 Similar to the above, you can check out the to-do list which includes a handful of features, additions, and changes that will be made to the site.
 You can also get a sneak peek at ideas that could be experimented with in the future!
 Check that out here: https://github.com/Futur3Sn0w/drops/wiki/To-Do-%7C-Fixes-&-Features

+### Widget Template?
+Almost...
+For the web developers in the audience, a template for creating and adding information-rich and interactive widgets will be available in the future.
+Due to the earliness of Pinboard, the template will still be a little ways out, but if you'd like to get an early preview, I recommend keeping an eye out on Twitter. ;)

 ***
 _More is always to be added; stay tuned!_
 _Beware of bugs!_